 But we never moisturize the whole body, as this will result in a lighter tan.
 Apply to the palms of your hands; creases in your wrists, elbows, feet; the back of your heels; and any other serious dry areas, like a patch of eczema.
 The hands and feet may not be dry, but a self-tan can go about seven shades darker in these areas due to the skin being slightly thicker.
 Your secret weapon when applying self-tan is using moisturizer as a barrier.
 It’s also important to use moisturizer to blend afterward, around the crease in the wrist, back of the heel, and your hairline to make the tan look natural.”

 For the times when I do have to shower, I’ve become obsessed with St. Tropez Tanning Essentials In Shower Gradual Tan in Medium ($25).
 It’s a natural-looking, gradual self-tanner that you can apply in the shower.
 All you have to do is smooth it onto wet skin, let it sit for three minutes, and wash it off.
-It maintains the color that the water would otherwise wash off.
+It helps your skin maintain any color that the water would otherwise wash off.

-If you’re not into waiting around in the shower, try St. Tropez Tan Enhancing Body Moisturizer ($20) to help prolong your tan an extra three days.
-Evans recommends, “Just make sure if you are using gradual tanner, you’re also exfoliating every two to three days to avoid buildup.”
+If you’re not into waiting around in the shower, try St. Tropez Tan Enhancing Body Moisturizer ($18) to help prolong your tan an extra three days.
+Evans recommends, “Just make sure if you're using gradual tanner, you’re also exfoliating every two to three days to avoid buildup.”